ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/README.md

 This repository follows an evidence-based administration methodology.

-Each laboratory aims to demonstrate:
+Each laboratory demonstrates:

 - What was configured
 - Why the configuration was required
 - How success was validated
 - What technical conclusions were reached

-PowerShell is prioritised because it provides:
+PowerShell is prioritised throughout the laboratories because it provides:

 - Repeatable administration
-- Auditable changes
 - Structured evidence collection
+- Auditable workflows
 - Automation potential

-This reflects modern Microsoft administration practices.
+This reflects modern Microsoft infrastructure administration practices.

 ---